CSharpDB Internals & Contributing

 | Query | Scalar/IN/EXISTS subqueries are supported, including correlated cases in WHERE, non-aggregate projection, and UPDATE/DELETE; correlated subqueries are still unsupported in JOIN ON, GROUP BY, HAVING, ORDER BY, and aggregate projections |

-| Query | UNION, INTERSECT, and EXCEPT are supported; UNION ALL is not implemented yet |
+| Query | UNION, UNION ALL, INTERSECT, and EXCEPT are implemented through the normal query transports; INTERSECT ALL/EXCEPT ALL remain intentionally unsupported |

 | Storage | No page-level compression |